 Crane colts run about on the day they hatch; they are physiologically precocial.
 Body plan, brain anatomy, and motor abilities are genetic, encoded in their DNA just as for every crane generation over 10 million years.
 Yet colts don't scatter like a brood of leghorn chicks for they are far from self-sufficient.

 Young colts require parental protection and instruction for many months; effectively they are behaviorally altricial.
 For cranes as for people, nature enables and nurture refines.
 The genetic program provides only a framework that roughly defines capacity and potential.
+On hatch day in mid-June in Alaska, colt schooling begins to shape and expand the native talents.

 Foraging: Life is especially fragile in the first week.
 As the colts struggle to cope with the sensory storm in the bright new world outside the egg, they learn not only to avoid predators but also to distinguish food from pebbles and sticks.
-From hatch day forwards, parents devote most of their days to searching for suitable food items and offering them to the hungry colts, as illustrated by 10-day old Phyl accepting food from Millie in the picture below
+From hatch day forwards, parents devote most of their days to searching for suitable food items and offering them to the hungry colts, as illustrated by 10-day old Phyl accepting food from Millie in the picture below.

+Food items may be frightening or the packaging formidable.
+To the right, Roy has caught a dragonfly that he offered to 3-day old Jacques.
 The colt looked baffled.
 Next, Roy dismembered the insect and successively fed the isolated head (a neat package), the thorax and the abdomen.
 Jacques was more interested in the next dragonfly presented to him.
 Perhaps the most impressive meal of this season was a dead ducking.
 This ungainly package of protein frightened even Millie at first.
 But Roy picked the duckling up by the neck (photo below) and then shook repeatedly until he could extract small bits of flesh that he passed to each colt.

 For at least 14 hours each day during the first week after hatch, Roy and Millie scoured the grass for insects.
 At seven days of age, both colts were thriving.
 By ten days of age, they were beginning to peck at morsels on the ground, although most of their nourishment came via parent's beak.They had transformed from bumbling stumbling little butterballs to full partnership in the foraging foursome at twelve days of age, as shown at the end of this blogpost.